 Limit the sharing of resources (storage, network and computing) between applications and data from different classification levels.
-For example, the same physical server or VM (virtual machine) server should not be used to run a database that stores both protection level 2 and protection level 0 data.
-Instead, protection level 2 data should be moved to a separate server (physical or VM) that complies with MSSEI requirements.
+For example, the same physical server or VM (virtual machine) server should not be used to run a database that stores both UC P4 and UC P1 data.
+Instead, UC P4 data should be moved to a separate server (physical or VM) that complies with MSSEI requirements.

-Ensure that network traffic of covered data between physical or logical host machines adhere to encryption in transit requirements.
+Ensure that network traffic of covered data between physical or logical host machines adheres to encryption in transit requirements.

 Covered data and critical services should operate on host devices that are logically or physically separated on the network from devices hosting non-covered data and services as directed by MSSEI Boundary Defense requirements.

 Note that when a device (server) stores, processes and transmits varying protection levels of data, unless the data is segregated per recommendation #2, the device must comply with the highest level of security requirements.
-For example, a device that stores protection level 1 and protection level 2 data must adhere to security standards applicable for protection level 2 covered devices.
+For example, a device that stores UC P2/P3 and UC P4 data must adhere to security standards applicable for UC P4 covered devices.